ortus-docs/testbox-docs/primers/expectations.md

 }
 ```

-<h3 style="color:grey">Included Matchers</h3>
+### Included Matchers

 TestBox has a plethora (That's Right!
-I said Plethora) of matchers that are included in the release.
-The best way to see all the latest matchers is to visit our [API](http://www.coldbox.org/api) and digest the coldbox.system.Expectation class.
-There is also the ability to register and write custom matchers in TestBox via our addMatchers() function.
+I said [Plethora](http://www.merriam-webster.com/dictionary/plethora)) of matchers that are included in TestBox.
+The best way to see all the latest matchers is to visit our [API](http://apidocs.ortussolutions.com/testbox/current) and digest the `testbox.system.Expectation` class.
+There is also the ability to register and write custom matchers in TestBox via our `addMatchers()` function at runtime.

 ```javascript